Gasimhacker/alx-system_engineering-devops/0x02-shell_redirections/README.md

-wc is the command to count the number of lines,words,bytes. tr is the command to translate characters. rev is the command that reverses its input.
+wc is the command to count the number of lines,words,bytes. tr is the command to translate characters. rev is the command that reverses its input. cut is the command to cut parts from a file to the standard output.